All posts tagged Exploring Place

 National Geographic’s Guide to Mental Mapping: How to use mental maps to organise information about people, places, and environments in a spatial context.

-I listen to many podcasts, mainly as I walk.
+I listen to radio frequently, with one always on at home and when I drive.
+I also listen to many podcasts, mainly as I walk.
 I subscribe to different shows, some of which are radio station content that is recorded and made available for download and others which are exclusively produced as podcasts.

 The first, is an episode of the NPR programme Hearing Voices, which is a weekly show that presents a series of segments, mostly collected from radio broadcasts, documentaries, podcasts and found-sound, relating to a single theme.
 The episode, Sacred Places (HV079), presents a selection of short pieces that really capture the essence of the places, and the people and practices involved.
 You can experience the Hindu holy city, Vrindavan through ‘talking notes’ and a the background track of the ambient sound, and get a sense of a Lutheran Church in Montana through an interview intermixed with sounds from services at the Church.
 It is a really fascinating episode, which I find myself returning to time and time again.